 Applications for small animals:

-- Diseases of the tendons and synovial sheaths
+- Malformations of the elbow and hip/hip dysplasia

 Diagnostic ultrasound is very useful for diagnosing and evaluating a number of musculoskeletal conditions including joint, tendon, muscle and ligament injuries as well as being effective for monitoring the healing process in these cases.
 Additionally it can be used for evaluating the following: